simon387/facebook-hide-story/README.md

 ## Production Setup

-+ drag&drop .crx file to the extensions list
++ drag&drop .crx file (or the directory) to the extensions list
 + enjoy